-The court found "abundant evidence" that plaintif intended to relinquish his United States citizenship when h declared allegiance to Elexico "willingly, knowingly, an voluntarily."
+The court found "abundant evidence" that plaintitt intended to relinquish his United States citizenship when less "willingly, declared allegiance to Mexico knowingly, voluntarily."
 Id.
-First, the court noted, plaintiff was 2 an years old and fluent in Spanish when he executed the applicatic for a certificate of Mexican nationality which contained an oat of allegiance to Mexico and the renunciation of United State citizenship.
-Second, the timing of plaintiff's actions cas "some doubt" upon his intent.
-He executed an application for certificate of Mexican nationality just one week after passing Selective Service physical examination, and later approache United States authorities about his citizenship status after h had been classified 1-A. Moreover, when informed that he migh have expatriated himself, plaintiff immediately informed $h\,i$ draft board that he was no longer a citizen.
-Finally, h executed an affidavit stating that he had taken the oath o allegiance to Mexico voluntarily with the intention o relinquishing United States nationality.
+First, the court noted, plaintiff was ... years old and fluent in Spanish when he executed the application for a certificate of Mexican nationality which contained an oat: of allegiance to Mexico and the renunciation of United States Second, the timing of plaintiff's actions cast citizenship. "some doubt" upon his intent.
+He executed an application for 1 certificate of Mexican nationality just one week after passing : Selective Service physical examination, and later approaches United States authorities about his citizenship status after .had been classified 1-A. Moreover, when informed that he might have expatriated himself, plaintiff immediately informed and draft board that he was no longer a citizen.
+Finally, executed an affidavit stating that he had taken the oath the intention of Mexico voluntarily with allegiance to relinquishing United States nationality.

-Richards V. Secretary of State, 752 F.2d 1413 (9th Cir 1985), involved the naturalization in Canada of a United State citizen who swore an oath of allegiance and made a concomitan declaration renouncing all other allegiance.
-The Court o Appeals for the Ninth Circuit agreed with the district cour that "the voluntary taking of a formal oath that includes a explicit renunciation of United States citizenship is ordinarily sufficient to establish a specific intent to renounce United States citizenship."
-753 F. 2d at 1421.
+Richards v.
+Secretary of State, 752 F.2d 1413 (9th Cir.
+1985), involved the naturalization in Canada of a United States citizen who swore an oath of allegiance and made a concomitant declaration renouncing all other allegiance.
+The Court of Appeals for the Ninth Circuit agreed with the district court that "the voluntary taking of a formal oath that includes as explicit renunciation of United States citizenship is ordinarily sufficient to establish a specific intent to renounce United States citizenship."
+753 F.2d at 1421.
 Nonetheless, the court recognized that the totality of the evidence should be weighed in reaching its conclusion when it stated: "We also believe that there are no factors here that would justify a different result."
 Id.